fqantonio/GoingInductive/README.md

 # ABSTRACT

-Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow, were you prepare all the activities and organize them chronologically, even if the setting is a bLearning one?
-In overall, the **answer is yes**, that is, 4C/ID eLearning setting as some advantages from Direct Instruction but with some remarks.
+Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow with all the activities chronologically organized, even if the setting is a bLearning one?
+In overall, the **answer is yes**, that is, 4C/ID eLearning setting as some advantages to Direct Instruction but with some remarks.
 If you decide to do it, there will be specific impacts for the students learning that need to be **accommodated**, as well as implications for the stakeholders in the learning process: policy makers and school management.
 The sample covers 13 years of teacher data assessment, during the period 2003 to 2019, with conclusions about the impact in the Learning Transfer, Lab Practice, Social Skills and Academic Results.

 > Education is the most powerful weapon which you can use to change the world.
 >